-TRACE is yet another logging (time stamp) tool, but it allows fast and/or slow logging - dynamically (you choose).
+TRACE is yet another logging (time stamp) tool, but it allows fast and/or slow logging (or tracing) - dynamically (you choose).

 Tracing can be controlled via environment variables and dynamically from outside the program so no extra command line parsing code is needed.
 TRACE includes a linux kernel module which will send scheduling and interrupt events to a circular memory buffer so that these events can be correlated with TRACEs from users' programs.